Solution of the simple task: Begin3

 Creating a template and acquaintance with the task

-The template created for Delphi environment
+The template created for Lazarus environment

-consists of Begin3.dpr file that contains
+consists of Begin3.lpr file that contains

 the following text: